 This process (also called 2-factor authentication or 2FA) is regulated via the Google Authenticator app.
 Essentially, this means that when you log in to your Nintendo Switch account again, not only your password but also a confirmation code from the app must be entered.
 This will protect your account much better against unauthorized access.

-- Now you need the free Google Authenticator app on your mobile phone or tablet.
-In the app, you click on the “Plus” button and then on “Scan barcode”.
+Now you need the free Google Authenticator app on your mobile phone or tablet.
+In the app, you click on the “Plus” button and then on “Scan a barcode”.

 In any case, you should check whether there was external access to your Nintendo Switch account.
 To do this, you can view all account registrations from the last 30 days in your account under “Registration history”.
 If you should see suspicious activities there, we recommend that you log out of the window by clicking on all other devices.
 Afterward, you should definitely change your password.
 If you like this article on Nintendo Switch Account Protection do share your views by the comment section down below.